simon376/goodreads_booklooker/README.md

-# Search sales for to-read GR to-read list
+# Used Book Search Application
 ## Search booklooker for sales on (used) books from the goodreads to-read shelf

 very much work-in-progress!